treehouses/cli/README.md

-memory [total|used|free]                  displays the total memory of the device, the memory used as well as the available free memory temperature [celsius]                     displays raspberry pi's CPU temperature speedtest                                 tests internet download and upload speed
+memory [total|used|free]                  displays the total memory of the device, the memory used as well as the available free memory temperature [celsius]                     displays raspberry pi's CPU temperature speedtest                                 tests internet download and upload speed camera <on|off>                           enables or disables camera for [capture] use
+       [capture]                          captures and stores a picture from camera onto pi's Desktop
 ```